Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: Controlling Type I and Type II Errors: Connection with the Neyman--Pearson Paradigm

-We now consider the hypothesis testing problem in which, given a fixed type \Romannum{1} error probability, the goal is to achieve a desired level of type \Romannum{2} error probability, using indecisions if necessary.
+We now consider the hypothesis-testing problem in which, given a fixed Type~I error probability, the goal is to achieve a desired Type~II error probability, using indecisions if necessary.

-In the absence of indecisions, this framework can be viewed as an alternative to the classical Neyman-Pearson classification paradigm, which prioritizes controlling the Type I error, often at the expense of the Type II error \citep{Cannon2002, Scott_05, Rigollet_11, Tong_13}.
-If the practitioner is willing to incorporate indecision into the decision making process, it becomes possible to forgo direct optimization of the Type \Romannum{2} error rate and instead simultaneously control both the Type \Romannum{1} and Type \Romannum{2} error rates.
-We demonstrate the difference between the classic set-up, and our approach with indecisions in Figure \ref{np_intro.plot}.
+In the absence of indecisions, this framework can be viewed as an alternative to the classical Neyman--Pearson classification paradigm, which prioritizes controlling the Type~I error, often at the expense of the Type~II error \citep{Cannon2002, Scott_05, Rigollet_11, Tong_13}.
+If the practitioner is willing to incorporate indecision into the decision-making process, it becomes possible to simultaneously target both Type~I and Type~II error rates.
+We demonstrate the difference between the classical setup and our approach with indecisions in Figure~\ref{np_intro.plot}.

+Our selective classifier $\tilde Y$ can take values in $\{0,1,2\}$, where $0$ denotes an indecision.
+We define~$A_j$ as the set of all points that our classifier selects for each decision: